 To support a cyber-physical continuum over a heterogeneous infrastructure (e.g., TSN, 6G, DetNet), scalable interfaces are required that support dynamic and automated configurations and reconfigurations.
 This is challenging particularly when the infrastructure is sourced from multiple vendors and multiple communication technologies that might differ from each other in terms of their QoS mechanisms.
 OPC UA FX has been addressing the interoperability challenge to some extent.
-However, current mechanisms OPC UA towards deterministic communications exclusively relate to TSN networks, require manual configuration of devices and support only static scenarios.
+However, current OPC UA mechanisms towards deterministic communications exclusively relate to TSN networks, require manual configuration of devices and support only static scenarios.
 From an automation perspective, several extensions to OPC UA FX are planned that will alleviate bottlenecks.
-OPC UA

-FX "Offline engineered TSN" will allow for device specifications that can be incorporated during the planning phase such that engineered traffic during the planning phase can meet end-to-end OoS targets.
+OPC UA FX "Offline engineered TSN" will allow for device specifications that can be incorporated during the planning phase such that engineered traffic during the planning phase can meet end-to-end QoS targets.
 With OPC UA FX "Plug&Produce TSN" system specifications are further enhanced to allow engineered traffic to meet end-to-end quality of service requirements based on the actual network topology and resource utilization.
-Thus, device configuration will be eased through these extensions from fully manual during the installation phase, over configuration configurations generation through planning tools and automatic configuration download to devices, to a fully automated reconfiguration at runtime.
+Thus, device configuration will be eased through these extensions from fully manual configuration during the installation phase, over configurations generation through planning tools and automatic configuration download to devices, to a fully automated reconfiguration at runtime.
 Taking these developments into account, still further significant steps need to be taken towards truly scalable provisioning of a cyber-physical continuum, mainly related to stochastic uncertainties.
 On the communication side of end-to-end systems, reconfigurations might become necessary due to changing communication characteristics.
 Therefore, a more comprehensive definition of allocatable application QoS levels and potentially available network guarantees are required.
-To this end, QoS mechanisms for deterministic communications technologies (i.e, 6G, TSN and DetNet) and their parameter mapping need to be abstracted by defining
+To this end, QoS mechanisms for deterministic communications technologies (i.e, 6G, TSN and DetNet) and their parameter mapping need to be abstracted by defining network guarantees (for individual traffic types) and related network policies (potential concurrent combinations of network guarantees).
+Also, it is unclear how a specific mapping of application-level QoS to network policies translates into parameter settings across a network consisting of heterogeneous communication technologies (e.g., integrated 5G/6G-TSN network).
+Expanding on this end-to-end view, an area entirely untouched to date is the aspect of expressing application characteristics as well as compute capabilities through corresponding interfaces/standards.
+Subsequent interfaces for configuration and dynamic management will be required as well.